-The THRIVE project would like to extend our warmest gratitude to John Trinder, Laura Puttkamer and Jennifer Luke for giving guest presentations at our September Thrivability Matters webinar.
-The theme of this webinar was United Nations SDG 11: Sustainable Cities and Communities.
+The THRIVE project would like to extend our warmest gratitude to John Trinder, Laura Puttkamer, and Jennifer Luke for giving guest presentations at our September Thrivability Matters webinar.
+The theme of this webinar was the United Nations Sustainability Development Goal, SDG11 (Sustainable Cities and Communities).

 About our speakers